Guidelines for Employers Working with UVM Students (Experiential Education)

 - 12 credits, 560 hours total, 40 hours/week

 Students participate in an independent Field Studies curriculum.
 Syllabi will be furnished to employers upon request.
 The SLI grants grades in relationship to internships, and does not permit pass/no pass options.

 Supervision: Service-Learning interns are juniors or seniors who have a career direction in mind and are interested in developing and honing skills.
 SL interns also have a stated interest in the not-for-profit world and employers should supervise and assign work accordingly.
 The employer is expected to create and follow a work plan with the student, outlining specific responsibilities of the student and the employer.

-Career Services will send acknowledgment of the internship placement at the beginning and end of each academic semester, and the employer is expected to complete a mid-term and a final evaluation of the student.
+Career Center will send acknowledgment of the internship placement at the beginning and end of each academic semester, and the employer is expected to complete a mid-term and a final evaluation of the student.
 The employer is not responsible for the evaluation of a student's academic component, and will not be asked to assign a grade.

 Hiring a service-learning intern: Contact Career.Services@uvm.edu